byanto/fintrackr/api-gateway/docs/implementation-plan.md

     *   **"Spring-Native" Security:** It implements a proper reactive security flow using a custom `ReactiveAuthenticationManager` and `ServerAuthenticationConverter` to validate JWTs and populate the `SecurityContext`.
     *   **Dynamic Routing:** It uses the `service-registry` (Eureka) to dynamically discover and route to service instances via the `lb://` protocol, avoiding hardcoded locations.
     *   **Programmatic Configuration:** Routes are defined in `GatewayConfig.java` and security rules in `SecurityConfig.java`, providing a clear and powerful separation of concerns.
+    *   **Fault Tolerance:** The gateway must protect the system from downstream service failures.
+It will use patterns like Circuit Breakers (Resilience4j) to fail fast and prevent cascading failures.
+    *   **Configuration as Code:** The gateway's critical configuration (routes, security rules, timeouts) will be managed by a central Config Server to allow for dynamic updates without redeployment.
 *   **Technology Stack:** Java 21, Spring Boot 3, Spring Cloud Gateway, Eureka Client, JJWT, Project Reactor.

 ---